Can I be honest? I wouldn’t be buying an older condo in Florida without going through the following process.

 This is all considered common grounds and should be accessible to every unit owner.
-Plus, part of your condo dues goes to the maintenance and insurance of the common grounds as well.
+Plus, part of your condo dues also goes to the maintenance and insurance of the common grounds.

 Asking about the legal description first will determine quite a few things, for instance, your financing is different in a condo vs townhouse or single-family home.

 📍What are Condo Covenants?

-Most condo developments have a set of recorded rules and conditions that restrict a homeowner’s use and define common areas.
+Most condo developments in Florida have a set of recorded rules and conditions that restrict a homeowner’s use and define common areas.
 More commonly referred to as covenants, the intent was to establish uniformity and order within the community.

 I don’t know who said this, “without rules there is anarchy” but I think it’s applicable to condo ownership.
 If you choose to own a condo, there will be rules to follow.

 Some of the rules you may not like and some it will seem the association overlooks.
 Selective enforcement of condo rules is a big no-no and most condo boards will not allow it.
 The state of Florida within the past few years has tightened the laws pertaining to condo boards and their actions regarding governance.